samluescher/django-form-designer/README.rst

 Installation
 ============

-This document assumes that you are familiar with Python and Django.
+This install guide assumes that you are familiar with Python and Django.

 - Install the module using pip::